 How Does This Revolution Impact Us?

 The revolution stands for a connected world, and many of us experience this every day with being able to book flights and order our dinner online.
 We’re able to contact someone halfway across the world with an email or a simple message, which they can then access immediately.
-The thought of this a couple of hundred years ago, would not have been comprehensible.
+The thought of this a hundred years ago, would not have been comprehensible.

-Some people’s jobs, especially those who work in factories, could be taken over by robots and technology and lastly, times might move too quickly for us to keep up.
+Some people’s jobs, especially those who work in factories, could be taken over by robots and technology, and lastly, times might move too quickly for us to keep up.